 Some may double 30, double 6 and add the results.
 Others might double 40 and take away 8.
 Some might even double 35 and add 2.

 Of course, there is no ‘best’ way in Maths.
 Yet, understanding the ways that Maths is connected and having true fluency in arithmetic helps children to understand and approach almost any problem.

-When schools analyse their SATs result breakdown (see this great free SATS 2017 QLA resource for help with this), they often find that children that score well in the Arithmetic Paper are more likely to score well and in their Reasoning Papers.
+When schools analyse their SATs result breakdown (see this great free SATS 2018 resource for help with this), they often find that children that score well in the Arithmetic Paper are more likely to score well and in their Reasoning Papers.
 Therefore, they achieve expected standard.

 There are also a high proportion of arithmetic focused marks in the KS2 Reasoning Papers.

-Download: 6 Free SATs Papers (2 Arithmetic Tests and 4 Reasoning Tests for Year 6)
+To practice using arithmetic skills in a SATs situation, download these 6 Free SATs Papers (2 Arithmetic Tests and 4 Reasoning Tests for Year 6).

 Clearly, having a level of fluency in arithmetic that allows pupils to identify (and correctly apply) written/mental arithmetic methods is key to fully accessing KS2 Arithmetic Paper 1.

-Use our new Fluent in Five daily arithmetic practice packs to help your pupils develop the fluency and speed required to complete the full arithmetic paper (and identify between written and mental methods).
+Use our in-depth Fluent in Five daily arithmetic practice packs to help your pupils develop the fluency and speed required to complete the full arithmetic paper (and identify between written and mental methods).

 Looking for more ways to prepare your Year 6 for SATs this year?
 Read our blog: How to Ace Year 6 SATs Revision Maths KS2